almin/almin/docs/api/LifeCycleEventHub.md

 ### `onChangeStore(handler: (payload: StoreChangedPayload, meta: DispatcherPayloadMeta) => void): () => void;`

-Register `handler` function that is called when Store is changed.
+Register `handler` function that is called when a Store is changed.

 ## Notes